blurSong/MORA-DSE/README.md

 #                   2 and above : relu and pooling, fill the pooling kernel size
 #           APD
 #                   for residual layer ： residual input index (one is -1， the other is the pre layer index) for MNSIM
-#                   for fc layer ： whether it is the first fc layer （yes=1， no=0） for MNSIM
+#                   for fc layer ： whether it is the first fc layer (yes=1， no=0) for MNSIM
 #                   for other layers : default 0
 # 4. leave all other param blanks ： 0 or NaN
 # ==================================================================================================================

 ```
 ```
-mora_layer_type_dicts = {0: "Linear", 1: "CONV", 2: "DWCONV", 3: "Residual", 4: "Batchnorm", 5: "TRCONV", 6: "NGCONV"}  # DWCONV is DSCONV on maestro
+mora_layer_type_dicts = {
+    0: "Linear",
+    1: "CONV",
+    2: "DWCONV",
+    3: "Residual",
+    4: "Batchnorm",
+    5: "TRCONV",
+    6: "NGCONV",
+    7: "VDP",
+    8: "VADD"
-# DWCONV Residual is DSCONV on maestro
+}  # DWCONV is DSCONV for maestro

 scenario = {embedded, edge, cloud}
 ```
 4. Edit the hw_config.m to init the DSE